Varicose veins are tortuous dilated segments of vein associated with valvular incompetence.

 NICE guidance only recommends the use of compression stockings if interventional treatment is not appropriate.
 This is because compression stockings are good at preventing complications of varicose veins but need to be worn for the rest of the patients life.

-Venous ulceration generally requires four-layer bandaging (graduated compression aiming to move blood from distally to proximally), unless there is arterial insufficiency (based on ABPI measurements, typically less than 0.7) which often excludes compression as a treatment option.
-Compression is done once or twice per week, however unfortunately is expensive due to the price of bandages and time required to apply them over potentially a lifetime.
+Venous ulceration generally requires four-layer bandaging (graduated compression aiming to move blood from distally to proximally), unless there is arterial insufficiency (based on ABPI measurements, typically less than 0.8) which often excludes compression as a treatment option.
+Compression is done once or twice per week, however unfortunately it is expensive due to the price of bandages and time required to apply them over potentially a lifetime.

 In the UK, patients with varicose veins should be referred to a vascular service if they meet the following NICE criteria: